Alberto Fujimori: Early life, education, and career

-Birthplace disputation
+Birthplace dispute

 In July 1997, the news magazine Caretas alleged that Fujimori was born in Japan, in his father's hometown of Kawachi, Kumamoto Prefecture.
 Because the Constitution of Peru requires the president to have been born in Peru, this would have made Fujimori ineligible to be president.
 The magazine, which had been sued for libel by Vladimiro Montesinos seven years earlier, reported that Fujimori's birth and baptismal certificates might have been altered.
 Caretas also alleged that Fujimori's mother declared having two children when she entered Peru; Fujimori was the second of four children.
 Caretas's contentions were hotly contested in the Peruvian media; the magazine Sí described the allegations as "pathetic" and "a dark page for [Peruvian] journalism".
-Latin American scholars Cynthia McClintock and Fabián Vallas note that the issue appeared to have died down among Peruvians after the Japanese government announced in 2000 that "Fujimori's parents had registered his birth in the Japanese Embassy in Lima".
+Scholars Cynthia McClintock and Fabián Vallas note that the issue appeared to have died down among Peruvians after the Japanese government announced in 2000 that "Fujimori's parents had registered his birth in the Japanese Embassy in Lima".
 The Japanese government determined that he was also a Japanese citizen because of his parents' registration in the koseki.